 Yes, the Lindt dark chocolate bunny is vegan!
 This vegan chocolate bunny has been available for many years at grocery stores, drugstores like Walgreens and CVS, and even Target!
 It’s a great accessible option for last-minute shoppers.

 Are Jelly Bellys vegan?

-Unfortunately, the ever-popular Jelly Bellys are not vegan because they contain confectioner’s glaze, which is derived from insects, and beeswax.
+Unfortunately, Jelly Bellys are not vegan because they contain beeswax and confectioner’s glaze, which is derived from insects.

 Jelly Belly does have a vegan product though.
 They recently launched a vegan gummy candy called Jelly Belly Gummies.
-They also come in a sour version.
+They also come in a sour version if you prefer.

 Are Peeps jelly beans vegan?

 No, the Peeps jelly beans are not vegan either as they contain confectioner’s glaze.

 Luckily there are some vegan jelly beans you can buy at the drugstore and online.
 Some store brand jelly beans might be vegan—just read the ingredients to check for beeswax, confectioner’s glaze, or egg whites.